sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/initial-operation-register-controller.md

 ### Register Standalone Controller

-Users must provide the following inputs:
+Users provide the following inputs:

 - **Caption** is the title of the Controller that will be displayed with the Controller's rectangle in the [Dashboard - Product Status](/dashboard-product-status) panel.
 - **JOC Cockpit Connection to Controller** expects the URL from protocol, host and port used by JOC Cockpit to connect to the Controller, for example http://localhost:4444.